 There are three standard chalets, two premier chalets, and two private houses.
 All structures were constructed for the most part by lodge staff, using local materials.
 Individually styled, each blends beautifully with the natural surroundings.
 The standard chalets nestle snugly into the tree line adjacent to Nkwichi’s main beach.
 Each offers a pleasant bedroom featuring handcrafted furniture, well-appointed en-suite facilities such as a rock-pool bath, and lovely lake views.
 One chalet is sufficiently spacious to accommodate two additional single beds, making it an excellent option for families.
 Moving up a level, both the two premier chalets benefit from a spectacular setting – one facing west on its own beach, and the other with private access onto Lake Malawi!
 Finally, if you’re interested in booking a self-contained option, you could consider one of two private houses.
 Makolo House offers two en-suite bedrooms – one double and one twin – as well as a child-friendly upstairs platform and private lake access.
 And Songea House is ideal for a romantic retreat, with its secluded location 20 minutes’ stroll from the lodge and a private beach.

 The lounge and dining areas at Nkwichi are housed in a circular brick-and-thatch structure, positioned on the property’s main beach and propped up by substantial poles.
-This building has two storeys.
+This building has two stories.
 On the ground floor, there’s a comfortable lounge area, a library, and a shop selling an intriguing collection of curios.
 Head up the timber staircase and you’ll find another comfy lounge, adjacent to a dining area.
 Both spaces flow out onto a deck, which offers an additional venue for relaxing and enjoying delicious meals – it also has a telescope!
 Guests can eat and drink on the beach too, either within the beach bar, an open-sided structure, or on the pristine squeaky sands after which the lodge is named.
 This beach is considered one of the finest beaches on Lake Malawi’s Mozambican shoreline.

 ACTIVITIES AT NKWICHI LODGE: